 SUBSCRIBE

-Gold Mountain, of course, is how Chinese immigrants referred to California in the wake of the gold rush, which drew many to these shores—the collective story See traces begins with possibility.
+Gold Mountain, of course, is how Chinese immigrants referred to California in the wake of the gold rush, which drew many to these shores.
+In that sense, the collective story See traces begins with possibility.
 Her great-grandfather Fong See immigrated to the United States in the 1870s and became a successful Los Angeles Chinatown merchant.
 In his great-granddaughter’s telling, he is something of a visionary, observing to one of his children in the 19th century that “one day the whole city will be filled with buildings so tall that you and I can’t even imagine them.
 We need to be ready for that.”